Article by Preeta Dutta. Founder & CEO, MiradorLife

 Kansa utensils can kill germs depending on type and concentration of pathogens within minutes to hours of contact.
 A study conducted five years ago on a different strain of coronavirus found it could still infect human lung cells after five days of existing on different materials like Teflon, ceramic, glass, silicone rubber, and stainless steel, while on copper alloys the coronavirus was ‘rapidly inactivated.’
 The term “contact killing” was coined for this process.

 You may be skeptical and not believe in Ayurveda or in these studies.
 However there is no way you can discard the fact that this metal is durable, corrosion free, lead free and very easily recyclable.
-Above all this beautiful metal adds a touch of nostalgia in your house along with being an elegant way to serve your traditional fare or innovate like me by using it as candle stands or even as cake platters.
+Above all this beautiful metal adds a touch of nostalgia in your house along with being an elegant way to serve your traditional fare or innovating like me and using it from candle stands to cake platters.

 Share your thoughts by writing in below.